Since the Hamas attacks of 7 October 2023, Israel and Gaza have been regularly discussed at the Senedd.

 On 8 November, the Senedd endorsed a ceasefire in a 24-19 vote, one of the first parliaments in the world to do so.

-The Welsh Government has since expressed support for a ceasefire, and the new First Minister, Vaughan Gething MS, confirmed this remains his position on 23 April 2024.
+The Welsh Government has since expressed support for a ceasefire, and on 7 October 2024, the First Minister, Eluned Morgan MS set out her government’s position calling for:

 The choice of terms is important because there are multiple options to bring about pauses in, or an end to, international conflicts.
 “Ceasefire”, “cessation of hostilities”, “truce”, “humanitarian pause” and “days of tranquillity” produce different outcomes, as explained in a United Nations glossary.